Central Vestibular Disorders: Pathology and Management

 Laura Morris

-Laura Morris, PT, NCS is a physical therapist and lecturer with 25 years of experience in the management of adults with neurologic disorders.
-Her clinical work focuses on vestibular disorders and mild traumatic brain injury at Elmhurst Memorial Hospital in the Chicago area.
-She is the Director of Communications for the…
+Laura Morris, PT, NCS is a physical therapist and lecturer with over 30 years of experience in the management of adults with neurologic disorders.
+Her clinical work focuses on vestibular disorders and mild traumatic brain injury at Elmhurst Hospital, part of Edward-Elmhurst Healthcare system in the Chicago area.
+She…

 Read full bio